apache/incubator-streampark-website/blog/8-streampark-usercase-ziru.md

 In the early stages of platform construction, we comprehensively surveyed almost all relevant projects in the industry, covering both commercial paid versions and open-source versions, starting from early 2022.
 After investigation and comparison, we found that these projects have their limitations to varying extents, and their usability and stability could not be effectively guaranteed.

-Overall, StreamPark performed best in our evaluation.
+Overall, Apache StreamPark performed best in our evaluation.
 It was the only project without major flaws and with strong extensibility: supporting both SQL and JAR jobs, with the most complete and stable deployment mode for Flink jobs.
 Its unique architectural design not only avoids locking in specific Flink versions but also supports convenient version switching and parallel processing, effectively solving job dependency isolation and conflict issues.
-The job management & operations capabilities we focused on were also very complete, including monitoring, alerts, SQL validation, SQL version comparison, CI, etc. StreamPark's support for Flink on K8s was the most comprehensive among all the open-source projects we surveyed.
-However, StreamPark's K8s mode submission required local image building, leading to storage resource consumption.
+The job management & operations capabilities we focused on were also very complete, including monitoring, alerts, SQL validation, SQL version comparison, CI, etc. Apache StreamPark's support for Flink on K8s was the most comprehensive among all the open-source projects we surveyed.
+However, Apache StreamPark's K8s mode submission required local image building, leading to storage resource consumption.

 In the latest 2.2 version, the community has already restructured this part.